dougeby/IntuneDocs/intune/early-edition.md

 The update is currently in preview.
 You can register to join the preview at http://aka.ms/webcpflighting

+### Updates to out-of-compliance messages in Company Portal app <!-- 1832222 -->
+We're revising the messages that device users see when a device is out-of-compliance.
+Messages will retain their original meanings but will be updated with friendlier language and less technical jargon.
+We're also refreshing links to documentation and remediation steps to keep them up-to-date.

+The following before and after text is one example of the improvements in messaging you'll see:
+Before: *This device hasn’t contacted the Intune service in the specified time period required by your IT admin.
+To resolve this issue, please open the company portal app on your device and click on the Check Compliance button.*
+After: *Your device has not checked in with your organization in a while.
+To reestablish a connection, open the Company Portal app on your device and tap Check Settings for your device*.

 ### Edit your Office 365 Pro Plus app deployments <!-- 2150145 -->
 As the Microsoft Intune admin, you will have greater ability to edit your Office 365 Pro Plus app deployments.
 In the Azure portal, select **Microsoft Intune** > **Mobile apps** > **Apps**.
 From the list of apps, select your Office 365 Pro Plus Suite.